William Lane (died 1618)

 William Lane (c.
 1553 – 12 May 1618) was an English politician.
 He was the eldest son of Robert Lane and Katherine Copley.

-He took part in the blockade of Western Cuba in June and July 1591 as captain of the 120-ton Centaur, an expedition financed by John Watts.
+Lane took part in the blockade of Western Cuba in June and July 1591 as captain of the 120-ton Centaur, an expedition financed by John Watts.
 He was a Member (MP) of the Parliament of England for Gatton in 1593 and for Northamptonshire in 1601 in the seat previously held by his father.